kivy-garden/draggable/README.md

 ## Customization

-What draggables do `on_drag_succeed` / `on_drag_fail` / `on_drag_cancel` are completely customizable.
+The behavior of `on_drag_succeed`, `on_drag_fail`, and `on_drag_cancel` for draggables is fully customizable.
-For example, by default, when a drag fails, the draggable will go back to where it came from with little animation.
+For instance, by default, when a drag fails, the draggable returns to its original position with a brief animation.
-This is because the default handler of `on_drag_fail` is implemented as follows:
+This happens because the default handler for `on_drag_fail` is implemented as follows:

 ```python
 class KXDraggableBehavior: